sanuann/DifferentialDriveRobot/README.md

 ```

 #### Keyboard teleop mode:
 The ~/catkin_ws/src/myrobot_control/scripts folder contains the *myrobot_key* node, which is the teleop node.
+There is already a standard teleop node implementation available (for the turtlebot), we simply reused the node.
+Then a remapping is done from the turtlebot_teleop_keyboard/cmd_vel to /cmd_vel of our robot in the *keyboard_teleop.launch* file.

 * Launch the gazebo simulator with complete simulation settings using the following command:
 ```